RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 To upload the Xcode32 firmware to your ESP32 board, begin by downloading the `ESPRESSIF Flash Tool <https://www.espressif.com/en/support/download/other-tools>`_ and one of:

 - `ESP32  Xedge Firmware <https://realtimelogic.com/downloads/bas/Xedge32-Firmware.zip>`_
-- `ESP32-S3  Xedge Firmware <https://realtimelogic.com/downloads/bas/Xedge32-S3-Firmware.zip>`_
+- `ESP32-S3  Xedge Firmware <https://realtimelogic.com/downloads/bas/Xedge32-S3-Firmware.zip>`_: includes two firmware files.
+See the `firmware-options`_ for details.

 Unzip the `ESPRESSIF Flash Tool` archive and the `Xedge32-Firmware.zip` or `Xedge32-S3-Firmware.zip archive`.

 1. Connect your ESP32 board to your computer and find the com port used by using the Device Manager.
 2. Start the ESPRESSIF Flash Tool `flash_download_tool_3.9.4.exe` executable.